Rocky Mountain Spotted Fever (RMSF)

 Symptoms and Signs of RMSF

-The incubation period for Rocky Mountain spotted fever averages 7 days but varies from 3 to 12 days; the shorter the incubation period, the more severe the infection.
+The incubation period for Rocky Mountain spotted fever varies from 3 to 12 days (1); the shorter the incubation period, the more severe the infection.

-Onset is abrupt, with severe headache, chills, prostration, and muscular pains.
+Onset is abrupt, with severe headache, chills, prostration, and myalgias.
 Fever reaches 39.5 to 40° C within several days and remains high (for 15 to 20 days in severe cases), although morning remissions may occur.

-Between the first and sixth day of fever, most patients with RMSF develop a rash on the wrists, ankles, palms, soles, and forearms that rapidly extends to the neck, face, axillae, buttocks, and trunk.
+By the sixth day of fever, 90% of patients with RMSF develop a rash (1).
+Rash typically occurs on the wrists, ankles, palms, soles, and forearms and rapidly extends to the neck, face, axillae, buttocks, and trunk.
 Initially macular and pink, it becomes maculopapular and darker.
-In about 4 days, the lesions become petechial and may coalesce to form large hemorrhagic areas that later ulcerate.
+The rash is typically nonpruritic.
+In approximately 5 or 6 days, the lesions become petechial and may coalesce to form large hemorrhagic areas that later ulcerate (1).
+Eschar is usually absent.

 Neurologic symptoms include headache, restlessness, insomnia, delirium, and coma, all indicative of encephalitis.